MartinItsLinda/discord-py-slash-command-1/docs/quickstart.rst

     """
         Make sure this code is added before the client.run() call!
-        It also needs to be under on_ready, otherwise, this will not work.
     """

     guild_ids = [789032594456576001] # Put your server ID in this array.